 For example, a specific credit card offer may come with a credit limit between $1,000 and $5,000.
 Those with higher credit scores will get the $5,000 credit limit, but those who fall on the lower end of the qualifying credit range will get $1,000.

-"Sometimes a lender will deviate from the formula if you're an existing customer," says McCracken.
-"But usually that's the scoring they stick with."
+“Sometimes a lender will deviate from the formula if you’re an existing customer,” McCracken says.
+“But usually that’s the scoring they stick with.”

 Then there are lenders who take pains to minimize risk by taking into account a host of variables to determine your credit limit.

 Lindeen says some issuers create a grid system and compare several different types of scores, such as a credit score and a bankruptcy score, to figure out a credit limit.
 Others consider your income or debt-to-income ratio in generating a credit limit.
-Some issuers may even take into account the limits on your other credit cards, which can be found on your credit reports, says John Ulzheimer, president of consumer education at SmartCredit.com.
+Some issuers may even take into account the limits on your other credit cards, which can be found on your credit reports, says John Ulzheimer, a nationally recognized credit expert formerly of FICO and Equifax.

 By considering a range of factors, these lenders can better calculate the risk in having a certain credit limit.
-That helps creditors balance the risk in their overall portfolios, says Lindeen.
+That helps creditors balance the risk in their overall portfolios, Lindeen says.

-Despite the fuss that goes into creating credit limits, they aren't fixed for all time, says Ulzheimer.
+Despite the fuss that goes into creating credit limits, they aren’t fixed for all time, Ulzheimer says.

 “After you’ve had the card for some time, (issuers) are likely to adjust your limits based on your usage patterns,” he says.

-Adjustments can mean increases or cuts to your limit at the lender's discretion.
+Adjustments can mean increases or cuts to your limit at the lender’s discretion.
 Card issuers systematically review accounts and pull credit reports on cardholders to see if their credit histories have changed markedly.
-Issuers may do this annually, or a late payment on a card could trigger a review, says McCracken.
+Issuers may do this annually, or a late payment on a card could trigger a review, McCracken says.

-"Issuers have become more vigilant in reviewing cardholder credit scores, for those who are carrying balances and have had a credit rating markdown, or have been late on some payments," says McCracken.
-"They will go in and cut your upper limit as a way to reduce risk to themselves."
+“Issuers have become more vigilant in reviewing cardholder credit scores, for those who are carrying balances and have had a credit rating markdown, or have been late on some payments,” McCracken says.
+“They will go in and cut your upper limit as a way to reduce risk to themselves.”

-There are fewer lenders offering credit limit increases than before the recession, says Lindeen, but it does happen.
-If your card issuer sees that you're carrying balances on other cards, the issuer may offer a limit increase so you can put more charges on its card, he says.
+If your card issuer sees that you’re carrying balances on other cards, the issuer may offer a limit increase so you can put more charges on its card, Lindeen says.

 “You are a potentially profitable consumer,” he says.

 Otherwise, consumers can call their issuers themselves and ask for an increase.
-If you have a good track record, then the issuer will likely give you the increase, as a "good-faith gesture," says Lindeen.
-But don't bother calling if you've been late on payments, he says.
+If you have a good track record, then the issuer will likely give you the increase, as a “good-faith gesture,” Lindeen says.
+But don’t bother calling if you’ve been late on payments.